ARMmbed/uvisor/docs/api/API.md

   </tr>
 </table>

-> When deciding which memory to provide for `rpc_fncall_waitfor` to use when writing `box_id_caller`, strongly prefer thread local storage when multiple threads in a box can handle incoming RPC.
+> When deciding which memory to provide for `rpc_fncall_waitfor` to use when writing `box_id_caller`, use thread local storage when multiple threads in a box can handle incoming RPC.

 ---